 There are plenty of factors that may alter this estimate, and anyone depending on wood for heat should take them into account.

-If you don’t want to wind up freezing half-to-death in the cold seasons, keep reading to learn more.
+If you don’t want to wind up freezing in the cold seasons, keep reading to learn more.

 Primary Heating Factors